ryanpfalz/azure-devops-terraform-multitenant/README.md

 - `.azure-pipelines/tf-template.yml` is a pipeline that accepts the name of a configuration file and uses the service connection to deploy infrastructure to the target subscription.
 - The steps in the pipeline are as follows:
-  1. Using the Azure CLI, perform a set of idempotent operations to create a resource group, Storage Account, and storage container in the target subscription for remotely storing Terraform state.
+  1. (Optional step) Using the Azure CLI, perform a set of idempotent operations to create a resource group, Storage Account, and storage container in the target subscription for remotely storing Terraform state.
 Read more about this [here](https://learn.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=azure-cli).
   2. Print the contents of the configuration file to the pipeline logs for logging purposes.
   3. Install Terraform and execute the commands to initialize, plan, and apply the infrastructure changes using the service connection from the configuration file.